 Case study examples

-A visual analytics system titled VINCENT (Visual Analytics System for investigating the online Vaccine Debate) will be discussed.
-There will first be a description of the data analytics used in the system followed by a hands on demonstration of VINCENT’s functionality.
-Participants will see how the analytics work was implemented with the design features provided by Tableau.
+- A visual analytics system titled VINCENT (Visual Analytics System for investigating the online Vaccine Debate) will be discussed followed by a hands on demonstration of VINCENT’s functionality and data analytic value.
+Participants will see how data analytic work is implemented with the design features provided by Tableau.

 Vaccine adverse events reporting portal in the United States: